lazoft/docfind/README.md

 ```
 pip install -r requirements.txt
 ```
-Run the command again if you face any errors.
+Run the command again if you to ensure all packages installed properly.
 This should set you up to run the project on localhost.

 ### Running on localhost/browser
 To check any errors, you must run `manage.py`.